ethib137/ll/README.md

 ### Use Variables

-If two styles are meant to have the same value, make to extract it to a variable.
+If two styles are meant to have the same value, make sure to extract it into a variable.
 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) still applies here, as usual.
 However, don't do this just because two styles happen to have the same value.

 ```scss
 .comment-container {